MuhannedSh/Prediction-of-Product-Sales/README.md

 Using this model to make sales predictions for food items sold at various stores would not be a very reliable.
 Considering the previous regression metrics from how the model performed, there is a disparity between the R^2 score and also the Root Mean Squared Error that cannot be ignored.

-## Recommendations

-Data Science Insights

-- For those who have an interest in Data Science:
-  - Data Analytics Leads & Principal Data Engineers earn the most amount of money.
-However, this are usually not entry level careers and I would recommend going through a program, like Coding Dojo, where you can earn your data science certificate and then map out your career to these positions.

-  - Data Engineers & Data Scientists have the most 100% remote positions.
-So, if you are wanting to work from home, or work from anywhere in the world, choosing one of the top five remote positions would be a good choice to build your career upon.

-  - Lastly, the trend for the last three years show that data science and related fields are increasingly earning more money each year.
-So, choosing a career in one of these fields can be very lucrative.

-Model Performance
-- Overall, the best model is definitely the tuned Random Forest Regressor Model.
-There was still some bias in the model, but by far it outperformed the linear regression model.

-## Limitations & Next Steps

-From here, a student could use the insights from the visuals on how to tailor their path for their career.
-As mentioned before, Coding Dojo has a fantastic program that prepares inspiring data scientists for the field of data science.

-## For Further Information

-For any additional questions, please contact:
-- Sherlin Whaley (Data Science Instructor)
-- swhaley@codingdojo.com